ChuaCheowHuan/gym-continuousDoubleAuction/README.md

 $ python CDA_env_disc_RLlib.py
 ```

+---

 Running the following tensorboard command & navigate to ```localhost:6006``` in
 your browser to access the tensorboard graphs:
 ```
 $ tensorboard --logdir ~/ray_results
 ```

+---

+An alternate way to run this environment is by using the Jupyter notebook
+`CDA_env_disc_RLlib.ipynb`.
+This notebook contains a sample training
+script (implemented with Ray RLlib) & is tested in Colab.

+---

 The figure below from Tensorboard shows the agents' performance: